Phone: +65 6799 4451

-Strategic Management and Organization Theory, Sociological Influences on Financial Markets, Symbolic Management, Reverse Mergers and Special Purpose Acquisition Companies
+Strategic Management and Organization Theory, Sociological Influences on Financial Markets, Corporate Fraud, Diffusion of Practices, Reverse Mergers and Special Purpose Acquisition Companies

-Ivana has received several prestigious recognitions and awards for her research and teaching.
-In 2015, her PhD dissertation won the Best Dissertation Prize from the Dutch Royal Academy of Arts and Sciences.
-She has also received multiple Best Paper Nominations and Awards from the Strategic Management Society.
-In terms of teaching, Ivana has been awarded the Deans’ Commendation for Excellence in MBA Teaching, and has been a nominee for the Best Teacher Award.
+Ivana's research has been published in leading academic journals such as the Academy of Management Journal, and the Review of Finance.
+Her research has also received a number of prestigious recognitions and awards, including Best Dissertation Prize from the Dutch Royal Academy of Arts and Sciences, and multiple Distinguished and Best Paper Awards from the Academy of Management and the Strategic Management Society.
+In terms of teaching, Ivana has been awarded the Deans’ Commendation for Excellence in MBA Teaching, and has been nominated multiple times for the Best Teacher Award.

-Before joining INSEAD, Ivana held a Postdoctoral position at the Kellogg School of Management, Northwestern University.
-She has a PhD in Management (cum laude) and an MA in Financial Economics (cum laude) from Erasmus University, and a BA in Financial Economics (cum laude) from Utrecht University.
+Before joining INSEAD, Ivana held a Postdoctoral position at Northwestern University.
+She has a PhD in Management and Finance (cum laude) and an MA in Finance (cum laude) from Erasmus University, and a BA in Financial Economics (cum laude) from Utrecht University.